 How many CEs do I need?

 Oregon requires 25 hours of continuing education every two years, due with your renewal.
-12 of those must be "contact" hours and the other 13 can be either "contact" or "noncontact" hours.
+Of the 25 hours, at least 15 must be contact hours of continuing education training or Board approved activities.
+At least four contact hours must be in Professional Ethics, Boundaries and/or Communication.
+The remaining 10 of 25 hours may be contact or noncontact hours.
 If you are licensed in another state, please check with the licensing agency of that state for specific details.

 What is the difference between "contact" hours and "noncontact" hours?